-People with mild to moderate hip osteoarthritis (OA) may be able to avoid hip surgery if they exercise, according to a study published recently online in Annals of the Rheumatic Diseases.
+People with mild to moderate hip osteoarthritis (OA) may be able to avoid hip surgery if they exercise, according to a study published in Annals of the Rheumatic Diseases in 2013.
 The study showed that people who participated in an exercise program for one hour at least twice a week for 12 weeks were 44 percent less likely to need hip replacement surgery six years later compared with a similar group of people who did not exercise.
 Also, those who exercised reported improved flexibility and ability to perform physical activities compared with those who did not exercise.

 “The take away message from our study is that all patients with mild to moderately symptomatic hip osteoarthritis, with tolerable pain, should be offered a targeted exercise therapy program in addition to patient education to improve physical function and postpone the need for total hip replacement surgery,” says lead study author Ida Svege, a PhD candidate, from Norwegian Research Centre for Active Rehabilitation at Oslo University Hospital in Norway.

 This is the first study to show that exercise therapy can avoid the need for total hip replacement in people with hip OA.
 The authors say they expected the study to show that exercise had no effect on the need for hip surgery and were surprised by their results.
 But they emphasize that the findings do not apply to people with severe hip OA, knee OA or back pain because the effect of exercise was not studied in these groups.

 The study included 109 people, between the ages of 40 and 80 years, with mild to moderate hip OA in one or both hips (confirmed on X-ray).
 None of the participants were planning to have hip replacement surgery at the time they enrolled in the study.